nik012003/ripdrag/README.md

-  -a, --all                      Drag all the items together -A, --all-compact              Show only the number of items and drag them together -n, --no-click                 Don't open files on click -h, --help                     Print help
+  -a, --all                      Drag all the items together -A, --all-compact              Show only the number of items and drag them together -n, --no-click                 Don't open files on click -b, --basename                 Always show basename of each file -h, --help                     Print help
   -V, --version                  Print version
 ```